mbailey/promcom/README.md

 ## How to chart a metric from Prometheus in Grafana

-1. Login to grafana
+1. Login to Grafana (default login is admin/foobar)

-1. Create a dashboard or add a panel to an existing one and add your query.
+1. Create a dashboard or add a panel to an existing dashboard and create your chart.

 [java-client]: https://github.com/prometheus/client_java
 [other-clients]: https://prometheus.io/docs/instrumenting/clientlibs/